-Development that would have a significant adverse effect on species listed in Annexes 11 or V of the EC Habitats Directive or Annex 1 of the EC Birds Directive will not be permitted unless:
+Development that would have a significant adverse effect on species listed in Schedules 2 and 4 of The Conservation (Natural Habitats &c.)
+Regulations 1994 (as amended in Scotland) will not be permitted unless:

 - a) there is no other satisfactory solution; and - b) the development will not be detrimental to the maintenance of the species concerned at a favourable conservation status in the natural range.